Skip to main content

 Standard entry pointssearch, fetchThe default starting path for any process question

-Process IndexHierarchy navigation, process details, workspace lookupsearch results feel sparse, or you need richer metadata than fetch returns
+Process IndexHierarchy navigation, process details, ranked searchsearch results feel sparse, or you need richer metadata than fetch returns

-Process observationsRecent changes, observations, activity timelines”What changed?”, “what happened?”, “why does this run this way?”
+Process observationsRecent changes, observations, activity timelines, sessions”What changed?”, “what happened?”, “why does this run this way?”

-ArtifactsDocument search, content retrieval, video framesThe user names a document or recording
+ArtifactsDocument search, content retrieval, in-document text searchThe user names a document or recording

 Before you call

-Read Operating principles — the conventions for staying grounded, iterating on search, separating observed from inferred, and avoiding common mis-uses (treating search_* snippets as final answers, exposing internal IDs in user-facing prose, calling switch_mcp_workspace without permission).
+Read Operating principles — the conventions for staying grounded, iterating on search, separating observed from inferred, and avoiding common mis-uses (treating search_* snippets as final answers, exposing internal IDs in user-facing prose).

 What the assistant should do with results